-18. The speaker begins her work on a larger scale in order to give context and 19.
+18. The speaker begins her work on a larger scale in order to giv re context and 19.
 At present, academics proceed with their extensive electronically.
-20. There are options to complement regular word-processing applications with specializedlike Freemind or Scrivener.
-21. In his book, Tim Ingold talks about the which brings ideas and statements clo oser.
-22. It is argued that academics who are naturally better at languages are more likely to than the ones who merely do a lot of work. turn into 23.
-Carol Dweck points out that "fixed-mind" people associate effort with a one lacks talent. as if
+20. There are options to complement regular word-processing a like Freemind or Scrivener. pplications with specialized 21.
+In his book, Tim Ingold talks about the which brings ideas and statements closer.
+22. It is argued that academics who are naturally better than the ones who merely do a lot of wo 23.
+Carol Dweck points out that "fixed-mind" people associate one lacks talent. effort with a as if